dymensionxyz/rollapp-blueprints/README.md

 ## Overview

-**rollapp-blueprints** is a collection of blueprints designed to help you bootstrap RollApps which require Oracle.
+**rollapp-blueprints** is a collection of blueprints designed to help you bootstrap RollApps which require Oracles.
 This repository provides three example RollApps to demonstrate various functionalities and use cases.

 ## Table of Contents